Norway's opposition widens poll lead weeks before election

-OSLO (Reuters) - Norway’s center-right opposition pulled further ahead of the Labor-led government with just weeks to go before elections on September 9, a poll showed on Friday, putting the Conservatives and their allies on course for a landslide victory.
+OSLO, Aug 16 (Reuters) - Norway’s centre-right opposition pulled further ahead of the Labour-led government with just weeks to go before elections on Sept.
+9, a poll showed on Friday, putting the Conservatives and their allies on course for a landslide victory.

 Support for Erna Solberg’s Conservative Party rose to 31.1 percent from 29.7 percent two weeks ago, while combined support for the four opposition parties reached 59 percent, state broadcaster NRK said.